openwisp/openwisp-docs/general/architecture.rst

 Celery
 ~~~~~~

-`Celery <https://docs.celeryq.dev/en/stable/index.html>`_ is a python
+`Celery <https://docs.celeryq.dev/en/stable/index.html>`_ is a Python
-implementation of a distributed task queue and it is heavily used in
+implementation of a distributed task queue.
+It is heavily used in OpenWISP
-OpenWISP to execute background tasks, perform network operations like
+to execute background tasks, perform network operations like monitoring
-monitoring checks, configuration updates, firmware upgrades and so on.
+checks, configuration updates, firmware upgrades, and more.

 OpenWrt
 ~~~~~~~

-`OpenWrt <https://openwrt.org/>`_ is an linux distribution designed for embedded systems, routers and networking in general.
+`OpenWrt <https://openwrt.org/>`_ is a Linux distribution designed for embedded systems, routers, and networking in general.

-It has a very skilled community and it is used as a base by many hardware vendors (Technicolor, Ubiquiti Networks, Linksys, Teltonika and many others).
+It has a very skilled community and is used as a base by many hardware vendors (Technicolor, Ubiquiti Networks, Linksys, Teltonika, and many others).

 Lua